Imperial Noble Consort Zhuangshun

 Imperial Noble Consort Zhuangshun (29 November 1822 – 13 December 1866), of the Manchu Uya clan, was a consort of the Daoguang Emperor.
 She was 40 years his junior.

+She was the paternal grandmother of the Guangxu Emperor and the great grandmother of The Qing Dynasty's last emperor, Puyi through her son, Yixuan.

 Life

 Family background

 Imperial Noble Consort Zhuangshun's personal name was not recorded in history.